nklayman/vue-cli-plugin-electron-builder/docs/guide/configuration.md

 ...
 ```

 VCP Electron Builder will automatically remove this for you (powered by [run-electron](https://github.com/sindresorhus/run-electron)).
-If you don't want this removed, set `electronJunkOutput` to `false` in plugin options:
+If you don't want this removed, set `removeElectronJunk` to `false` in plugin options:

 ```javascript
 // vue.config.js